scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 		- set user.isPrivate setting to 'off' on initial create user
 		- add admin account to user connections list on initial create user
 		- tags need to appear within <Post> and go to their macro page upon being clicked
+		- when clicked, section menuButton should close <MonthChart> if it's open

+****Needed Additions
+		- Specific Month + Year Selection in <MonthChart>
+		- For mainNav bar, can choose any option at a time.
+Not sequential
+		- in <userProfile> clicking on connection count shows list of all user's connections should be same for posts and subscriptions

 Optimization and code clean up
 - Memoization, code splitting(?), reducing image uploads at backEnd